 Chronology can be an interesting challenge for writers.
 For example, in the novel I am working on, there are several major characters that at different points become the focus of the story.
 Not all of their issues and experiences are directly related to those of the other characters in the story.
 My character Chelsea has several scenes that don’t include any of the other major characters.
 Taken on their own, her scenes have a definite chronology, but within the novel as a whole, they can easily take place before or after certain other characters’ experiences within the narrative.
 Finding the right spot for them, thematically, will be one of my challenges.

 In another instance, I have two scenes that concern the same two principal characters, Henry and Anne.
 I wrote the scenes in order, which is fine for my initial draft.
 However, if I leave the two scenes together, it will feel as if no time passed between the two events.
 Plot-wise, this is possible and it may even be desirable.
 If I break up the scenes by switching to another character for a while, it will seem as if more time has passed.
 That may be better, or it may not.
 I can only figure this out by playing with the order and seeing which combination of scenes works best.

 How to work through the chronology of your novel

 - Prepare a list of your scenes.
-The list should have enough identifiers for you to glace at the description and know exactly what scene it is.
-A good way to do this is to write down a sentence or two about that happens, being sure to name which characters are in the scene.
-You might want to give the scene a brief title, so that you can know it by glancing at it.
+The list should have enough identifiers for you to glance at the description and know exactly what scene it is.
+A good way to do this is to write down a sentence or two about what happens, being sure to name which characters are in the scene.
+You might want to give the scene a brief title so that you can know it by glancing at it.
 The list should be easy to shuffle and reorder.
 I recommend using 3×5 cards, or if you are more technically motivated, Microsoft OneNote (my current tool of choice).

 - Create an initial order.
 Don’t do a read-through yet; just shuffle the scenes until you find an order that feels like a good start.
 Take as much or as little time as you need, but realize that you aren’t committed to this order, it is just a starting place.